gaetangr/scytalio/README.md

 - **Customizable**: Modify the source code to fit your specific needs.

 To get started with self-hosting, follow the instructions in the "Running the Application with Docker and Nginx" section above.

+## Architecture

+The Scytalio project is composed of a frontend and a backend that interact to provide a secure messaging service.

+### Frontend

+The frontend is built using Vue.js and provides a user interface for creating and decrypting messages.
+It communicates with the backend API to store and retrieve encrypted messages.
+The frontend handles the encryption and decryption of messages using the Web Crypto API, ensuring that the encryption keys never leave the user's browser.

+### Backend

+The backend is built using FastAPI and provides a RESTful API for storing and retrieving encrypted messages.
+It uses a SQLite database to store the encrypted messages and their associated initialization vectors (IVs).
+The backend does not perform any encryption or decryption operations; it simply stores and retrieves the encrypted data.

+### Interaction

+1. **Message Encryption**: When a user creates a message, the frontend encrypts the message using a randomly generated key and IV.
+The encrypted message and IV are then sent to the backend API, which stores them in the database.

+2. **Message Decryption**: When a user wants to decrypt a message, the frontend retrieves the encrypted message and IV from the backend API.
+The frontend then uses the stored key and IV to decrypt the message in the user's browser.

+This architecture ensures that the encryption keys never leave the user's browser, providing end-to-end encryption and ensuring that only the intended recipient can decrypt the message.